Footprins in rock art from Negev Desert Israel

 In Fig. 4's rightmost engraving, two sets of footprints are visible.
 The upper set represents the sunrise and sunset gates, with the Sun positioned as a complete circle between them.
 On the other hand, the lower pair symbolizes the moonrise and moonset gates, with the moon situated between them.
 The ratio of the sun's rising and setting gates is sustained, while the moon gates are equal in size, since their luminosity does not alter.
 This engraving provides proof of the footprint's meaning, which signifies celestial gates.

-Fig.5 Rock Art examples of heavenly gates and their association with the realm they represent
+Fig.5 Rock Art examples of heavenly gates and their association with their function as a passage.

 Fig.5 displays engraved rock art gates from the Negev Desert along with their celestial connections.
-The gates are depicted from left to right as follows: 1) Venus enters the underworld gate (as seen in the Venus Calendar ), 2) the Venus Star hovering above its gates, 3) the moon exiting its rising gate (the right footprint), and 4) an ibex entering the gate, with half of it inside and half outside.
+The gates are depicted from left to right as follows: 1) Venus enters the gate (as seen in the Venus Calendar ), 2) the Venus Star hovering above its gates, 3) the camel with the sun enter the gates, and 4) an ibex entering the gate, with half of it inside and half outside.

 The Paradise Gate abstraction